-Beginning Thursday, June 27, non-freshmen will be given access to register for a maximum of two Day sections of the Gateway Foundations courses.
-Additionally, on July 1, the registration limit of two courses will be lifted, and all students will be able to add additional DAY sections of these courses, if available.
+Beginning Thursday, March 24, non-freshmen will be given access to register for a maximum of two Day sections of the Gateway Foundations courses.
+Additionally, on March 28, the registration limit of two courses will be lifted, and all students will be able to add additional DAY sections of these courses, if available.

 No. Instructors cannot override the registration limit of Gateway Foundations courses, nor can they authorize you to register before your assigned registration date.

-It is very important for freshmen to take the four Gateway Foundations courses in their first few semesters in order for the sequencing of subsequent semesters to not be impacted negatively.
+It is very important for freshmen to take the six Gateway Foundations courses in their first few semesters in order for the sequencing of subsequent semesters to not be impacted negatively.
 Therefore, freshmen are strongly encouraged to take advantage of their ability to register for these courses before other students on campus have access to them.